Understanding chainsaw chain types does not need to be complicated.

 If you post some photos of your chainsaw and what you want to use it for, there’s no doubt you will find a consensus on what type of chain you need to get!

-These groups are great for all types of chainsaw advice, from what is the best chain and bar oil substitutes to recommendations on buying a secondhand chainsaw.
+These groups are great for all types of chainsaw advice, from the best chain and bar oil substitutes to recommendations on buying a secondhand chainsaw.
 Make sure you join a few today!

 Some of our other chainsaw chain guides:

-Or, check out this round-up of the best chainsaw sharpeners – we’ve got a range of options including bar-mounted, manual filing kits, bench and wall-mounted models.
+Or, check out this round-up of the best chainsaw sharpeners – we’ve got a range of options, including bar-mounted, manual filing kits, and bench and wall-mounted models.

 Should you use different chains for if the wood is wet or dry?